hestonhoffman/PFCExperiment/cli-command.md

 ~~~

-<h2>Extending Agent Deploy PATH</h2>
+<h2>Extending agent deploy PATH</h2>

-You can update the PATH during deploys by using the Env: section of the [Pipelines manifest](../for-apps/manifest.html).
+You can update the PATH during deploys by using the Env: section of the [Pipelines manifest](https://puppet.com/docs/pipelines-for-apps/manifest.html).
 The Env: section of the manifest allows you to provide environment variables used during every phase of the deploy.
 Here is an example:

 ~~~
 Env: